TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/functions.md

 ### deleted

 A function that returns a result indicating that the mapping target should be deleted.
-Deleting, also known as dropping, messages will result in them being acknowledged as successfully processed to inputs in a Benthos pipeline.
+Deleting, also known as dropping, messages will result in them being acknowledged as successfully processed to inputs in a Tyk Streams pipeline.
 For more information about error handling patterns read [here]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/error-handling" >}}).

 #### Examples